thomaslantern/nes-basic-sound/README.md

 	; etc...
 </code></pre>

+Doing this also allows us to write code that is: a) easier to read, and b) more efficient (looping):
+<pre><code>
+; (This is a code snippet straight from basicsound.asm) ; Load up a new note
+	ldx ntnum
+	lda birthday_length,x
+	sta sqlen	; Length of new note (this ticks down every clock cycle)

+	ldx ctnt	; This loads the current note

+	txa		; We transfer to accumulator so we can easily double it asl		; Double value since using words with our notes tax		; Put back in x-register

+	lda notes,x
+	sta $4002
+	lda notes+1,x
+	sta $4003

+</code></pre>

 (more coming soon! but while you wait for info, go here and top up your knowledge: https://www.nesdev.org/wiki/APU_basics)